Top Banking Trends (2024-2027)

 Apple also launched its own credit card in conjunction with Goldman Sachs.

-And it is planning to further partner with Goldman to launch its own buy now pay later (BNPL) product.
+And it partnered with Goldman to launch its own buy now pay later (BNPL) product.

 This further cements the fact that tech giants like Apple hope to create their own banking environment, displacing traditional banks and other suppliers of credit.